argoproj/argo-helm/charts/argo-events/README.md

 - EventBus Custom Resource Definition (See CRD Notes)
 - Controller Deployment
 - Validation Webhook Deployment
-- Service Account
+- Service Accounts
-- Roles
-- Role Bindings
-- Cluster Roles
+- Roles / Cluster Roles
-- Cluster Role Bindings
+- Role Bindings / Cluster Role Bindings

 To regenerate this document, from the root of this chart directory run: